An official website of the United States government

 • When selecting the counseling office, you MUST select MCB Camp SD Butler.
 Your shipments WILL NOT be processed for pickup if you do not select Camp Butler as your counseling office.

-Please feel free to contact your servicing DMO office for available pickup dates for your shipments at: Camp Foster/Butler, mcbutlerppsodmo@usmc.mil Phone # 645-0922.
-For the northern half of Okinawa: Camp Courtney mcbbutlerptocourtney@usmc.mil Phone # 622-7561, Camp Hansen/Schwab mcbbutlerppsohansen@usmc.mil Phone # 623-4337.
+Please feel free to contact your servicing DMO office for available pickup dates for your shipments at: Camp Foster/Butler, mcbbutlerppsodmo@usmc.mil Phone # 645-0922.
+For the northern half of Okinawa: Camp Courtney mcbbutlerptocourtney@usmc.mil Phone # 622-756.

 • The weight allowance for Household Goods (HHG) that may be shipped at government expense is specified in the Joint Travel Regulations (JTR 051401).
 These weights include the weight of all household goods you ship, placed into storage or send as unaccompanied baggage.
 It also includes goods you already have stored at government expense.
 Two factors govern the weight allowance for household goods: Pay Grade and dependents.